18F/health-tracking-course/collections/_rubric/id-low-1.md

 Put another way: he unapologetically believes firmly in truly free and open access to *everything* in his technology.

+{% include countdowntimer minutes=30 %}

-Find a partner, and find a 1h block of time that the two of you can get together to watch and chat.
-Start your call, say hi, and then "hang up" to watch the video.
-In 20m (after the video is done), come back together.
+Find a partner, and find a 30m block of time that the two of you can get together to watch and chat.

 1. Initial impressions?
 2. What things did Stallman say that you found yourself agreeing with?
 Disagreeing with?